makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP90.md

 - Overall management and coordination of the Governance process as defined by the relevant MIPs
     - GovAlpha facilitators are the only individuals able to create polls on the MakerDAO voting portal.
     - Responsibility for following up on approved Governance Polls to ensure appropriate action is taken by other Core Units or actors.
-- Co-ordination of Executive Votes:
+- Coordination of Executive Votes:
     - Liaison with engineering teams.
     - Ensuring all items have followed the approved Governance processes.
     - Ensuring accuracy of Executive Vote contents by ensuring all relevant parties have confirmed details pertinent to their mandates.